Oyster card: Brand

-The Oyster name was agreed on after a lengthy period of research managed by TranSys and agreed by TfL.
-Two other names were considered and "Oyster" was chosen as a fresh approach that was not directly linked to transport, ticketing or London.
-Other proposed names were "Pulse" and "Gem".
+The Oyster name was agreed upon after a lengthy period of research managed by TranSys and agreed to by TfL.
+Two other names were considered, but "Oyster" was chosen as it was a fresh approach that was not directly linked to transport, ticketing or London.
+The other proposed names were "Pulse" and "Gem".
 According to Andrew McCrum, now of Appella brand name consultants, who was brought in to find a name by Saatchi and Saatchi Design (contracted by TranSys), "Oyster was conceived ... because of the metaphorical implications of security and value in the hard bivalve shell and the concealed pearl.
 Its associations with London through Thames estuary oyster beds and the major relevance of the popular idiom "the world is your oyster" were also significant factors in its selection".

 The intellectual property rights to the Oyster brand originally belonged to TranSys.
-Following the renegotiation of the operating contract in 2008, TfL sought to retain the right to use the Oyster brand after the termination of its partnership with Transys, eventually acquiring the rights to the brand in 2010 at a cost of £1 million.
+Following the renegotiation of the operating contract in 2008, TfL sought to retain the right to use the Oyster brand after the termination of its partnership with TranSys, eventually acquiring the rights to the brand in 2010 at a cost of £1 million.